 - precludes you from capitalising proper nouns, as some people prefer to do

 - only deals with transliteration and doesn’t help if you need to include other scripts, such as Coptic

 However, it does:

-- take away the need for specialist fonts, thus speeding up your typing time and removing the worry of additional font licensing
+- take away the need for specialist fonts, thus speeding up your typing time

 - provide consistency across platforms – books, social networking, journals, forums etc

 - solve the problem of fonts always not embedding well in ebooks